Overcoming Concept Shift in Domain-Aware Settings through Consolidated Internal Distributions: Technical Appendix

 where $W(\cdot)$ denotes the Wasserstein distance.
-The main advantage of using the SWD is that as eveident from Eq~\eqref{eq:radonSWDdistance}, unlike the Wasserstein distance, calculation of the SWD does not require a numerically expensive optimization.
-This is due to the fact that the Wasserstein distance between two one-dimensional probability distributions has a closed form solution.
+The main advantage of using the SWD is that calculation of the SWD does not require solving a numerically expensive optimization.
 Since only samples from distributions are available, the one-dimensional Wasserstein distance can be approximated as the $\ell_p$-distance between the sorted samples.
 Note however, this way we can compute merely the integrand function in Eq.~\eqref{eq:radonSWDdistance} for a known $\gamma$.
 To approximate the integral in Eq.~\eqref{eq:radonSWDdistance}, we can use a Monte Carlo style integration.
 First, we sample the projection subspace $\bm{\gamma}$ from a uniform distribution that is defined over the unit sphere and then compute $1-$dimensional Wasserstein distance on the sample.
 We can then approximate the integral in Eq.~\eqref{eq:radonSWDdistance} by computing the arithmetic average over a suitably large enough number of drawn samples.
 Formally, the SWD between $f$-dimensional samples $\{\phi(\bm{x}_i^\mathcal{S})\in \mathbb{R}^f\sim p_\mathcal{S}\}_{i=1}^M$ and $\{\phi(\bm{x}_i^\mathcal{T})\in \mathbb{R}^f \sim p_\mathcal{T}\}_{j=1}^M$ in our problem of interest can be approximated as the following sum:

 where $\gamma_l\in\mathbb{S}^{f-1}$ is uniformly drawn random sample from the unit $f$-dimensional ball $\mathbb{S}^{f-1}$, and $s_l[i]$ and $t_l[i]$ are the sorted indices of $\{\gamma_l\cdot\phi(\bm{x}_i)\}_{i=1}^M$ for source and target domains, respectively.
 We utilize the empirical version of SWD in Eq.~\eqref{eq:SWDempirical} as the discrepancy measure between the probability distributions to match them in the embedding space.
 Note that the function in Eq.~\eqref{eq:SWDempirical} is differentiable with respect to the encoder parameters and hence we can use gradient-based optimization techniques that are commonly used in deep learning to minimize it with respect to the model parameters.